tobiasgrubenmann/CollaborativeStreaming/README.md

 # CollaborativeStreaming
-Source code to reproduce the results of the QUAT2019 paper "Collaborative Streaming: Requirements for a Trustful Price Sharing"
+Source code to reproduce the results of the paper "Collaborative Streaming: Trust Requirements for Price Sharing" at the 4th Workshop on Real-time and Stream Analytics in Big Data & Stream Data Management.

 Usage: